• Skip to primary navigation

 • Cover the two mesh trays for the GoWISe Air Fryer Oven with parchment paper.

-• Make a well in the center of the dry ingredients and pour the wet ingredients into it and mix everything together with a large spoon.
+Make a well in the center of the dry ingredients and pour the wet ingredients into it and mix everything together with a large spoon.
 Only mix until it’s combined.
-(Over mixing could result in a more tougher donut.)
+(Over mixing could result in a tough texture.)

-• Set to air fryer to “Bake” at 350°F, for 10 minutes.
+Set the air fryer to “Bake” at 350°F, for 10 minutes.
 Press the "on/off" button to start.
 The donuts should have a nice golden color on their surface when they're done.

 • Remove the trays from the air fryer and place the donuts on a cooling rack for at least 10 minutes.